ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 ### call and apply
   - Execute the current function immediately and returns the result of the action
-  - Allows you to specify the value of this – “who is this?”
+  - Allows you to specify the value of _this_
     - Note: if the value of _this_ is not defined, the global (window in the browser) object will be used

 So let's say I have an awesome function:
 ```